memcallen/EveMarketTool/docs/README.md

 ![First Tab Image](https://raw.githubusercontent.com/memcallen/EveMarketTool/master/docs/images/firsttabscreenshot.png)

- - Indicates the items you would like to query
+ - Indicates the item groups you would like to query
+ - *Should* be a one-to-one correlation with the in game groups
+   - The in game groups will most likely be in a different order, but should stay the same between updates
  - Select item groups with the left panel
-   - If you hover over the item group, it will show you the 'super' type of it, which represents the top group (ie. Ships, Ship Modificatons, Trade Goods, etc)
+   - If you hover over an item group, it will show you the 'super' type of it, which represents the top group (ie. Ships, Ship Modificatons, Trade Goods, etc)
  - Select individual items with the right panel
  - Both panels support searching, via the text input above both panels (Press enter to loop through all that match)